Happy New Hair for 2020

 - Does the salon fit your budget?
 Don’t be shy, check the price list, but beware of comparing salons just on price.
 Maybe the price is too low.
 If you are paying less per hour for you hair service than your car service, it may be time to reconsider, unless you’re a petrol head with no hair!

 At Combers Outside-In Academy and Combers Inside-Out Hairdressers, you never pay for just a haircut.
 You pay for continuous education, skill, knowledge, experience and time.
 How much do you want to pay for a cut and style?
-Prices from £ to £ to suit every need.
+Prices range from £12 to £67.